sevenian3/ChromaStarPy/README.txt

     Indicates when it has begun the spectrum synthesis stage of the calculation, and then when it has finished doing so.
-    Echoes the value of Teff that it has recovered from an extended rectangle-rule numerical integration of the modelled monochromatic flux spectrum between 260 and 2600 nm, and the computed values of seven Johnson UBVRIJHK color indices for the model.
+    Echoes the value of Teff that it has recovered from an extended rectangle-rule numerical integration of the modeled monochromatic flux spectrum between 260 and 2600 nm, and the computed values of seven Johnson UBVRIJHK color indices for the model.